A broad network in Geneva and recognized institutional support.

 The Federal Department of Foreign Affairs (FDFA) has been supporting the Eduki Foundation since 2014.
 This support enables Eduki to develop its offer throughout Switzerland in German and Italian.
 The competition on the Sustainable Development Goals (SDGs) is supported by the Swiss Development Agency as well as by the Swiss Commission for UNESCO.

-The Fondation pour Genève helped to set up an education program in 2006 and since 2012 it provides Eduki with a working infrastructure and financial support for the development of its activities.
+The Fondation pour Genève helped to set up an education program in 2006 and since 2012 it has provided Eduki with a working infrastructure and financial support for the development of its activities.
 We thank the President, the Secretary General and her team, as well as all the donors "Friends of the Fondation pour Genève " without whom this support would not be possible.
-Since 2018, and through the Fondation pour Genève, the Fondation Gandur pour la jeunesse is also supporting the activities of the Eduki Foundation.

 Partners of our activities